Secure external access to Microsoft Teams, SharePoint, and OneDrive with Azure Active Directory

 For the Collaboration restrictions option, the organization's business requirements dictate the choice of invitation.

-- Allow invitations to be sent to any domain - any user can be invited
+- Allow invitations to be sent to any domain (most inclusive) - any user can be invited

 - Deny invitations to the specified domains - any user outside those domains can be invited

-- Allow invitations only to the specified domains - any user outside those domains can't be invited
+- Allow invitations only to the specified domains (most restrictive) - any user outside those domains can't be invited

 External users and guest users in Teams

 Teams differentiates between external users (outside your organization) and guest users (guest accounts).
-You can manage collaboration setting in the Teams Admin portal under Org-wide settings.
+You can manage collaboration setting in the Microsoft Teams admin center under Org-wide settings.
 Authorized account credentials are required to sign in to the Teams Admin portal.

 - External Access - Teams allows external access by default.
 The organization can communicate with all external domains